 Spend Less Than You Earn – Simple Process For Getting Out of Debt

 For most of my life, I was living a paycheck to paycheck.
-I was convinced that one day I will become so rich.
+I was convinced that one day I will become super rich.
 That’s why I never bothered to save money aside.
 I didn’t know how exactly how I was going to achieve this financial freedom but something was telling me that I was going to do it regardless of the circumstances.
 I do not know whether it was for good or bad, but becoming a millionaire in my 20 didn’t happen.
-Probably it was a good thing because I learned how to take care of my personal finances and achieve financial freedom.
+Probably it was a good thing because I learned how to take care of my personal finances on my own without having to subscribe to some bizarre online training.

 In this post, I’ll outline a simple process which I use to manage my personal finances.
 A strategy, or more like steps I follow that are helping me control my income so I don’t have to sell my organs in order to have something to put on my table to eat.
 Hopefully, the information inside this post will help you acquire financial freedom in the following months.